 Legislation Would Allow Individuals to Carry Automatic Knives When in Possession of Their FOID Card

-The American Knife & Tool Institute (AKTI) today announced the Illinois Senate’s passage of Senate Bill 607, which repeals the prohibition of the possession of automatic knives when the individual also possesses a Conceal Carry Permit, otherwise known as a Firearm Owner’s Identification Card (FOID card).
+The American Knife & Tool Institute (AKTI) today announced the Illinois Senate’s passage of Senate Bill 607, which repeals the prohibition of the possession of automatic knives when the individual also possesses a Firearm Owner’s Identification Card (FOID card).
 The legislation also allows an individual or entity to possess or carry an automatic knife without a FOID card if they are “engaged in the business of selling or manufacturing switchblade knives.”
 The bill, which was sponsored by Senators Tim Bivins, R-IL 45, and Neil Anderson, R-IL 36, now moves to the House, where it is sponsored by Representative Brian Stewart, R-IL 89, a well-respected Member of the Illinois House of Representatives.
 Representative Stewart is a retired Stephenson County Sheriff’s Deputy, businessman and Army Veteran.

 “We’re thrilled to see Illinois follow the lead of so many states in recognizing that automatic knives are tools used everyday by tradesmens, outdoorsmen, hunters, and professionals,” said AKTI President CJ Buck.
 “We are happy to see SB 607 advance, and are grateful for the Legislature’s efforts to ensure automatic knives are made legally accessible to individuals.”